Start9Labs/capacitor-tor/README.md

 # capacitor-tor-client
-A client capable of making JSON api requests over the Tor network for IOS and Android. *Web is not yet supported.*
+A plugin capable of starting (and stopping) an instance of tor on your mobile device.
+This includes spinning up a SOCK5H proxy server which can proxy http requests through the tor network (including targeting V3 onion urls).

-WIP (only GET requests, no https)
+WIP

 To install into your ionic project:
 ```